-- (a) the type of use, the number of customers likely to attend the premises and the type of customers at the time of the application; - (b) the proposed hours of operation; - (c) the level of public transport accessibility for customers either arriving or leaving the premises and the likely means of public or private transport that will be used by customers; - (d) the means of access to the premises which should have customer entrances and exits on the principal pedestrian routes; - (e) the level of likely car parking demand on principal roads and surrounding residential streets and its effect on residential parking and emergency access; - (f) the need for the provision of portable toilet facilities outside of the premises; - (g) the cumulative impact of licensed premises in an area and the scope for mitigating any impact; (see paragraph 5) - (h) the frequency of the activity; and in considering any application which is already licensed, the licensing authority will take into account any evidence: - (i) of past demonstrable adverse impact from the activity especially on local residents; or - (j) that, if adverse impact has been caused, appropriate measures have been agreed and put into effect by the applicant to mitigate the adverse impact; - (k) the licensing authority may also take into account the operating history of a premises.
+- (a) the type of use, the number of customers likely to attend the premises and the type of customers at the time of the application; - (b) the proposed hours of operation; - (c) the level of public transport accessibility for customers either arriving or leaving the premises and the likely means of public or private transport that will be used by customers; - (d) the means of access to the premises which should have customer entrances and exits on the principal pedestrian routes; - (e) the level of likely car parking demand on principal roads and surrounding residential streets and its effect on residential parking and emergency access; - (f) the need for the provision of portable toilet facilities outside of the premises; - (g) the cumulative impact of licensed premises in an area and the scope for mitigating any impact; (see section 5) - (h) the frequency of the activity;

-3.2 In assessing the impact of licensing activities the licensing authority accepts the difficulty licence holders have in preventing anti-social behaviour by individuals once they are beyond the direct control of the licence holder.
-However the licensing authority must balance this against the licensing objectives, which will not be achieved if patrons from licensed premises regularly engage in antisocial activities to the detriment of nearby residents or businesses.
+and in considering any application which is already licensed, the licensing authority will take into account any evidence:

-3.3 It is also acknowledged that there are a number of other mechanisms for addressing anti-social behaviour and nuisance away from licensed premises, such as:
+- (a) of past demonstrable adverse impact from the activity especially on local residents; or - (b) that, if adverse impact has been caused, appropriate measures have been agreed and put into effect by the applicant to mitigate the adverse impact. - (c) of the operating history of the premises. - 3.2 In assessing the impact of licensing activities the licensing authority accepts the difficulty licence holders have in preventing anti-social behaviour by individuals once they are beyond the direct control of the licence holder.
+However the licensing authority must balance this against the licensing objectives, which will not be achieved if patrons from licensed premises regularly engage in anti-social activities to the detriment of nearby residents or businesses. - 3.3 It is also acknowledged that there are a number of other mechanisms for addressing anti-social behaviour and nuisance away from licensed premises, such as: - Planning controls

-- Planning controls - Measures adopted to create a safe and clean town centre environment in partnership with local businesses, transport operators, and other departments of the council - Local authority powers to designate parts of the local authority area as places where alcohol may not be consumed in public - Police enforcement of the criminal law concerning disorder and anti-social behaviour, including the issue of fixed penalty notices - The power under the act to prosecute any personal licence holder or members of staff at such premises who are selling alcohol to people who are drunk - The confiscation of alcohol from adults and children in designated areas - Police powers to instantly close down any licensed premises for 24 hours or temporary events on the grounds of disorder, the likelihood of disorder, or excessive noise emanating from the premises - The power under the Act to prosecute any personal licence holder or member of staff who sells alcohol to a person under 18 years of age.
+- Measures adopted to create a safe and clean town centre environment in partnership with local businesses, transport operators, and other departments of the council - Local Authority powers to designate parts of the local authority area as places where alcohol may not be consumed in public - Police enforcement of the criminal law concerning disorder and antisocial behaviour, including the issue of fixed penalty notices - The power under the Act to prosecute any personal licence holder or members of staff at such premises who are selling alcohol to people who are drunk - The confiscation of alcohol from adults and children in designated areas - Police powers to instantly close down any licensed premises for 24 hours or temporary events on the grounds of disorder, the likelihood of disorder, the likelihood of disorder or excessive noise emanating from the premises. - The power under the Act to prosecute any personal licence holder or member of staff who sells alcohol to a person under 18 years of age.

-4 Location of premises, licensing hours and the prevention of nuisance
+4.0 Location of Premises, Licensing Hours and the Prevention of Nuisance